FantasticFiasco/todo-cqrs/README.md

 #### Requirements

-- State does not need to be durable, we can live with having it being lost if the application is terminated
+- State does not need to be durable, we can accept losing it given application is terminated

 #### Solution